North Carolina (NC) Short-Term Rental Regulations

 Regulatory Overview

 North Carolina has no state-level STR preemption.
+Charlotte is one of the most permissive markets in the Southeast (no standalone STR permit, no primary residence requirement, no density caps).
 Asheville permits homestays only.
 The owner must reside on the property during the rental period.
 The permit fee is $200.
 Asheville has strong tourism demand from the Blue Ridge Mountains and Biltmore Estate, but the homestay-only restriction limits STR activity to owner-occupied rooms and ADUs.
 Not an investment market.
 A homeowner side-income opportunity.

 All North Carolina cities covered by RentPermitted, ranked and compared: